When a woman enters her 40s, she may discover the makeup she loved years ago no longer works as well as it used to.

 Guthrie recommends choosing concealers that contain light-reflective minerals and line-filling microspheres to camouflage flaws because they help diminish the appearance of dark circles, blemishes and fine lines.

-“Applying a liquid foundation will smooth out the appearance of the skin, restoring dewiness and taking years off your look,” Guthrie said.
+“Applying a liquid foundation will smooth out the appearance of the skin, restoring dewiness and taking years off your look,” Guthrie advised.

 She also suggests applying this makeup in sunlight so you know what it actually looks like before you commit to a purchase.

-3. Select Eye Shadows that Maximize a Youthful Appearance
+4. Select Eye Shadows that Maximize Your Look

 Instead, use neutral-colored sheer eyeshadows to define eyes.
 And switch to eyeliners in pencil, powder or gel form for a more blended, softer look that stays put.